 Getting your roof fully replaced can be an ideal way to help keep your home protected.
-The , though it can go much higher than that, depending on where you live and how big your roof is.
+The average cost of replacing a roof in the US is $8,000, though it can go much higher than that, depending on where you live and how big your roof is.
 In any case, it’s a significant investment for any homeowner.
 So you’ll need to make sure you can afford the project or have a way to finance it - Idaho Roofing Contractors is happy to help with financing!

 Schedule Preventive Maintenance and Repairs

 Keeping your old roof in good condition helps prevent more extensive and costly damage.
 You could have routine maintenance work done on your roof, whether it’s DIY or with a professional roofer.
 It’ll help spot and address roof issues before they get worse.